-Because I see so many teenagers in my practice I often hear about the stress of the courses that some of these students are taking—particularly honors classes and Advanced Placement (AP) classes.
+Because I see so many teenagers in my practice, I often hear about the stress of the courses that some of these students are taking—particularly honors classes and Advanced Placement (AP) classes.
+To battle against academic stress, they can resort to items like the ones on https://lousquare.com.
 When I was in high school AP courses were definitely not as common as they are now.
 Over one million students now take AP exams, as early as tenth grade, and since not all students actually do sit for the exam, either because they feel they won’t pass, or because they are not looking for college credit, the implication is that even more students sit in AP courses day after day.
 More girls than boys are now taking these courses, although boys still outnumber girls in the math and science courses.

 A quick glance at the College Board website saddened me.
 It talks about AP classes as if the Board is trying to sell a product (which, since you have to pay to take the exam, is probably the case).
 The phrases “succeed in college” and “find new passions” plus the words “fascinating” and “challenging” are prevalent.
 The website not only implies, but outright states, that these courses are practically a necessity for getting into better colleges and standing out among the crowd.
 But this blatant advertising was not what saddened me.
 What saddened me were the following words:

 “In AP classrooms, the focus is not on memorizing facts and figures.
 Instead you’ll engage in intense discussions, solve problems collaboratively, and learn to write clearly and persuasively.”

 “AP courses can help you acquire the skills and habits you’ll need to be successful in college.
 You’ll improve your writing skills, sharpen your problem-solving abilities, and develop time management skills, discipline, and study habits.”